 A– At the end of the month, but not before, unless you pre-warm the soil and provide special protection.
 But most annual seeds can be planted after the middle of the month, like nasturtium seed.
 Wait till the end of the month to direct-seed basil.
 Plant summer-flowering bulbs like glads and cannas in mid-May, later for tender ones like dahlias.
 Start fertilizing on a regular schedule.

 Q– Should I fertilize now?

-A– First, make sure the soil you are using, whether in flower beds or in containers, is good quality, enriched soil.
+A– First, make sure the soil you are using, whether in flower beds or in containers, is a good quality, enriched soil.
 Fertilize new transplants with starter solution like MiracleGro.
 Continue to fertilize annuals on a regular schedule.
 Those that grow in full sun require feeding every couple of weeks for best results, more often for containers.
 Very vigorous plants in full sun, like trailing petunias, benefit from once a week or more often.
 Plants in partial shade, especially compact ones, need fertilizer less often.
 Containers in full sun do best with slow-release fertilizer (Osmocote pellets) at time of planting and again in mid-summer, in addition to regular liquid feed.

 Q– When can I buy or plant my containers, or put out my moss basket?

-A– Yes, anytime the days are nice – but only those planters that are light enough for you to move inside if frost threatens.
-So moss baskets may be difficult for some people to manage moving.
+A– Anytime the days are nice – but only those planters that are light enough for you to move inside if frost threatens.
+Moss baskets may be difficult for some people to manage moving.
 Containers received as Mother’s Day gifts may contain cold-tolerant plants, like pansies or osteospermum; but do not consider them freeze-proof.
 Impatiens, begonias, and other warm-weather plants cannot tolerate cold nights at all.
 Start fertilizing weekly with liquid feed for full sun plantings, every other week for low sun or slow-growing plantings.